-Commercial Mortgage Backed Securities (CMBS) offer real estate investors and commercial lenders liquidity, which makes these kinds of securities an attractive option for investors.
-They are not, however, a standardized security, which means that it is important for all parties involved to limit their liability and carefully comply with securities and tax laws.
-Due to their unique structure and lack of standardization, you should be careful to hire an experienced securities lawyer if you choose to invest in CMBS.
+Commercial Mortgage Backed Securities (CMBS) offer real estate investors and commercial lenders liquidity, which makes commercial mortgage backed securities an attractive option for investors.
+CMBS are not, however, a standardized security, which means that it is important for all parties involved to limit their liability and carefully comply with securities and tax laws.
+Due to their unique structure and lack of standardization, you should hire an experienced securities lawyer if you choose to invest in CMBS.
 Through Priori’s curated, on-demand marketplace, you can connect with securities lawyers who have CMBS experience to help you make an educated investment.

 Defining Commercial Mortgage Backed Securities

 CMBS are a fixed-income security, typically in the form of a bond, which uses commercial real estate loans as collateral.
-They are generally issued by issued real estate investment corporations and commercial lenders.
-These types of securities are popular when real estate prices are appreciating.
+They are generally issued by real estate investment corporations and commercial CMBS lenders.
+Commercial mortgage backed securities are popular when real estate prices are appreciating.

 How Commercial Mortgage Backed Securities Are Created